crosscompute/calculators/tax-united-states-individual-net-operating-loss/input.md

 ## NOL Deduction

 Enter your net operating loss deduction, if you claimed a net operating loss deduction for losses from other years on this tax return.
+Note that starting in tax year 2021, your net operating loss deduction is limited by 80% of your taxable income.
+For example, if your taxable income is $100k, you can claim a maximum NOl deduction of $80k, which leaves a taxable income of $20k.
 {nol_deduction_for_losses_from_other_years}